-As if that didn’t sound appealing enough already, rooftop patios have become a hot commodity among homebuyers, meaning this is one amenity that may be well worth the money you spend.
-In urban markets, a rooftop deck may return almost 150 percent of the project costs in resale value, especially in warmer climates, where homeowners can enjoy their deck year round.
+As if that didn’t sound appealing enough already, a rooftop patio is a hot commodity among homebuyers, meaning this is one amenity that may be well worth the money you spend.
+In urban markets, a rooftop deck may return almost 150% of the project costs in resale value, especially in warmer climates, where homeowners can enjoy their deck year round.

 Still, installing a rooftop patio is a major investment.
 Homeowners should budget at least $25,000 for a basic deck.
 In fact, you might spend up to $50,000 or more if you’d like more luxury features, like a bar or outdoor kitchen.
 Factors like the size, the materials you choose, the framing, and the finishes, can affect the overall price as well.
-Let’s dive into the specifics—and see how much you should save for your rooftop remodel.
+Curious about the specifics?
+Here’s how much you should save for your rooftop remodel.

 Probably the number one factor affecting your deck’s final cost is the flooring material you choose.
 Lumber offers the cheapest option—expect to pay no more than $20 per board for redwood, cedar, and yellow pine.
-Using composite or vinyl decking will increase the durability of your patio, meaning you’ll get more longevity out of your space.
-But it also raises the price up to $10 per board.
+Using composite or vinyl decking will increase the durability of your patio, so you’ll get more longevity out of your space, but it also raises the price up to $10 per board.

 Budgeting for Labor Costs

-Additional Amenities That Can Bump Up the Cost
+Additional Amenities That Can Increase the Cost of Your Rooftop Patio

 You’ll probably want to spend as much time as possible on your deck once it’s finally constructed.
 After all, you want to make sure you get a chance to enjoy your new space!
-And to really get the full experience, you may find you need to invest in certain additional features, like seating, awnings, barbecues, outdoor kitchens, or built-in bars, that can make your patio more convenient and comfortable.
+And to really get the full experience, you may find you need to invest in certain additional features, like seating, awnings, barbecues, outdoor kitchens, or built-in bars—all of which will make your patio more convenient and comfortable.
 For seating, plan on spending between $500 to $1,500.
 For an outdoor kitchen?
 Budget around $3,000 for a more basic countertop, or up to $15,000 for a more complicated design, especially if you’re planning on running electric and plumbing lines up to your deck.